 So in addition to focusing on slowing the rate of loss of muscle mass with a quality strength training program, building muscle after gastric bypass can generate more strength and power and this should be part of your exercise routine.
 If that isn’t enough there are more reasons to have strength training into your program.

 If just thinking about adding strength training into life giving you anxiety then first off take a deep breath.
 Start easy.
 First off if this is new to you, start with one or two 30 minute sessions per week.
-This is more important if you just cleared from your bypass as your energy level may still be a bit low.
-In addition to that having a few shorter sessions when you start sets you up for success.
-That is shorter sessions don’t feel as daunting and therefore getting through it isn’t as difficult.
-Once you’ve done a few you feel more accomplished.
+This is more important if you just cleared to exercise as your energy level may still be a bit low.
+In addition to not wearing your self out, having a few shorter sessions don’t feel as daunting and therefore getting through it isn’t as difficult.
+Once you’ve done a few you feel more accomplished, setting yourself up to be more motivated to workout again.

 What should you do?